rajgoel/course-scientific-programming/01-lab/slides.md

 ### Topic

-The topic of the project is self-selected and should solve a problem relevant to business analytics ad data science.
+The topic of the project is self-selected and should solve a problem relevant to business analytics and data science.

 > [!IMPORTANT]
 > The topic must be approved by the instructor.